IanKlein6/Sample-Blindfolder-2.0/README.md

 **Acknowledgments**

-Special thanks to Jost Wiggering for the conceptual collaboration and to the University of Freiburg for supporting this project.
+Special thanks to Jost Wiggering for the collaboration.